 Upcoming recruitment

-We will have other cohorts in 2025 – please note these are subject to change.
-If the cohort 28 dates don’t work for you, please register on our careers site to receive an email alert when we are recruiting again.
+The upcoming intake dates below are subject to change, so please register on our careers site to receive an email alert when we are recruiting again.

 Want to know more?

-Our recruitment team can be contacted by emailing careers@worksafe.govt.nz if you want to discuss the role or recruitment process – a member of our recruitment team will get back to you as quickly as they can.
+Contact our recruitment team by emailing newinspector@worksafe.govt.nz if you want to discuss the role or recruitment process – a member of our recruitment team will get back to you as quickly as they can.